 Focus on improving your blog.
 This can improve the rankings and Domain Authority of the site.
 This would include focusing on the content, making it better for SEO, and adding more content.
 Work out a backlink profile plan and acquire new backlinks to quickly improve the site’s authority.
 This will help speed up SEO work on individual product pages.

-More often than not, it’s not possible to write enough content for product pages.
+More often than not, it’s impossible to write enough content for product pages.
 A product page of 200-300 words will not rank well for Google unless supported with backlinks and internal links that drive traffic from the blog to the product page.
 One trick is to add accordions, which are drop-down boxes whereby you can hide content without being taken over the product page.
-Again, more often than not, these features are not present within either the free Shopify theme or on a few of the Premium themes.
+Again, more often than not, these features are not present within either the free Shopify theme or on a few Premium themes.
 This work requires a Shopify developer to add drop-down boxes to add more content to rank the product pages.

-Ensure that your store is trustworthy and secure is crucial for your search visibility.
-Through several elements, including SSL certificates, social proofs, and affiliated associations or memberships, customers & search engines can feel more comfortable that your Shopify store is secure.
+Ensure your store is trustworthy and secure is crucial for your search visibility.
+Through several elements, including SSL certificates, social proofs, and affiliated associations or memberships, ideal customers & search engines can feel more comfortable that your Shopify store is secure.

 Great content can be promoted through other external websites, increasing your credibility and authority in search engines and shoppers’ eyes.
 The higher the quality and relevant links you can achieve, the more reputable you will be.